 2 suspended from college swim team after report of slur scratched onto student's body

-Officials at a Pennsylvania college say at least two students were suspended from the swim team after a report that a racial slur was scratched onto a student’s body
+At least two students were suspended from the swim team after the report.

 GETTYSBURG, Pa. -- At least two students at Gettysburg College in Pennsylvania have been suspended from the swim team after a report that a racial slur was scratched onto a student's body, officials said.